alexankitty/atera-tickets/README.md

 ```
 If the email matches it will create a ticket under that contact, if it does not, it'll warn you in the output.
 Once the script finishes, it will rewrite your tickets.txt with all of the failed ticket submissions.
+For simplicity, a batch and shell script are also included so you can run the script faster.